SamRepository/Web_Technologies_MindMap/README.md

 - **Software**: Software consists of programs and operating systems that direct hardware to perform specific tasks.
 Software is categorized into system software (e.g., operating systems) and application software (e.g., word processors).
   - [Wikipedia](https://en.wikipedia.org/wiki/Software)

 - **Frameworks**: Frameworks are collections of pre-written code that provide a foundation for building applications.
-They streamline development by offering reusable components and patterns, such as React, Django, and Spring.
+They streamline development by offering reusable components and patterns, such as Odoo, Django, and Flask.
   - [Wikipedia](https://en.wikipedia.org/wiki/Software_framework)

 - **Paradigms**: Paradigms are philosophical approaches or models of programming and system design, such as Object-Oriented Programming (OOP), Functional Programming, and Agile Methodology.